djsiu/chatbot/README.md

 ### Instructions

 This program can be run from the terminal.
-First you will need to download these files and insure you are in the correct directory from your terminal.<br>
+First you will need to download these files and insure you are in the correct directory.<br>
-Then type in these commands : <br>
+Then type in these commands : <br><br>
 $ g++ -o chatbot chatbot_driver.cpp <br>
 $ g++ ./chatbot